 - Information we obtain from other sources, such as fraud-prevention agencies, publicly available sites, and from other data providers.
 This includes demographic data, interest-based data, and internet browsing behavior.

 7. How We Use Your Information

 CLQ may process your personal data and PII based on:

 - Responding to your questions or providing information that you request.

-- Providing you with products, services, or other information you select or request, including associated benefits.
+- Providing you with products, services, or other information you select or request, including associated benefits and relevant information.